|

 why he made everyone else stay with the car.
 There wasn't a

-fallen leaf anywhere in Kor's kingdom that he wasn't aware of...
+fallen leaf anywhere in Kor's kingdom that he was unaware of...

 |